 Skip to main content

 A pair of built, sizeable shoulders sitting on top of a guy’s torso is a telltale sign of someone who is not only aesthetic but functional as well.
 Strong and healthy shoulders are incredibly crucial for all of life’s tasks, especially as we age and begin to lose muscle density.
-Shoulder injuries are disastrous, making even common daily tasks like carrying groceries, painful.
-So, one of the best things that you can do is to stop neglecting your shoulders and make sure you bulletproof them.

-To help you get those large, rounded shoulders that will protect you from injury, we asked Raddatz to compile this step-by-step guide to the best shoulder exercises.
+To help you get those large, 3D-rounded shoulders that will protect you from injury, we asked Raddatz to compile this step-by-step guide to the best shoulder workouts.
 These exercises can be incorporated into HIIT workouts for a full-body burn, or they can function as a stand-alone routine.
 To help you get the most out of your shoulder training, it’s important to understand some of the basic anatomy surrounding the shoulder joint, first.

 Reps: 12 to 15